 During her dual-masters, Anna focused on international human donor milk banking policies and practices.
-Anna is the CEO of LiquidGoldConcept, a company specializing in simulation-based training of healthcare professionals and trainees in clinical lactation, pediatrics and women's health.
+Anna is the CEO of LiquidGoldConcept, a company specializing in simulation-based training of healthcare professionals in clinical lactation and maternal-child care.

 UC Davis Keller Pathways Fellow, 2015-2016

 Grabowski, A, Chuisano, SA, Strock, K, Zielinski, R, Anderson O, and Sadovnikova, A. A Pilot Study to Evaluate the Effect of Classroom-Based High-Fidelity Simulation on Midwifery Students’ Self-Efficacy in Clinical Lactation and Perceived Translation of Skills to the Care of the Breastfeeding Mother-Infant Dyad.
 Midwifery, June 30, 2021, 103078. https://doi.org/10.1016/j.midw.2021.103078.